yireo/yireo-slides/slides/yireo/modern_php_in_joomla.md

 ---
 class: center, middle
-# Closures & lambdas
+# Lambdas & closures

 ---
-# Closures & lambdas
+# Lambdas & closures
-- Closures
+- Lambdas
     - Function without a name
 - Anonymous functions
-    - Othe name for a closure
+    - Other name for a closure
-- Lambdas
+- Closures
     - Closure with ability to reuse variables outside scope
+    - Variable is *copied* to function scope
+    - Function scope is then assigned to variable

 ---
 # Regular function